Atlas Stone Carry 101

 - Use your whole body.
 Keep the stone tight to your body and basically muscle it up.
 Not just your back or your legs.

-In a race the stone is usually not sitting up for you like a golf ball on a tee.
+In a race, the Atlas Stone is usually not sitting up for you like a golf ball on a tee.
 Rather, it’s usually smothered in dirt and mud and stuck halfway into the ground.

 Here’s what you do when this is the situation: Don’t just try to lift it out from the muck.
 First, try to roll the Atlas Stone out of the hole.
 If the ground is soft it should be easy to get your fingers under the stone.